btbwho/btbwho.github.io/README.md

 ## Disclaimer

-The website does not host any files, besides its images.
+The website does not host any files, besides its images - which I do not own and whose rights go to their rightful owners.

 Any other content is hosted on third party websites, and therefore I do not accept any responsability for them.